ArrDeeM/ConsumptionJunction/log.md

 - Rachel and Molly worked on refining the CSS
 - Zach worked on login and sign up
 - Clayton worked on recipe creation and storage

+# Sprint 6 11/11-11/22

+### 11/13
+- Rachel working on logo
+- Zach and Clayton working on recipe storage/searching
+- Molly working on adding styling from bootstrap